All Episodes

 There was no threat to abortion here.

-That should that was kind of off the table.
+That was kind of off the table.

 The issue became Social Security and Medicare.

-It's not convenient, maybe as it was before, but it's not that you can't do it if you feel you you know, however, you lean.
+It's not convenient, maybe as it was before, but it's not that you can't do it if you feel you, you know, however you lean.

 Yeah.